wyuill/covid19model/README.md

 # Description
 This repository is a fork of the Impieral covid19model and applies the methodology used in report 20 introduced in release 4 of the Imperial repo (using google mobility data to predict Rt/infections/deaths) to the UK.
+All data is stored in the Italy folder - other folders are essentially unused in the repo for the moment.

 ![](https://github.com/ImperialCollegeLondon/covid19model/workflows/CI/badge.svg)